[Greater Baltimore]

 Equity Officer

-Chair, Affordable Housing and Community Equity Development Commission
+Chair, Affordable Housing & Community Equity Development Commission